matchaprof/vscode-settings/README.md

 - <a href="https://github.com/enyancc/vscode-ext-color-highlight" target="_blank">Color Highlight</a> <br>Styles CSS/Web colors found in your document.

+- <a href="https://github.com/antiantisepticeye/vscode-color-picker" target="_blank">vscode-color-picker</a> <br>A simple color picker for vscode that lets you use the default css color picker in other documents.

-- <a href="https://github.com/streetsidesoftware/vscode-spell-checker" target="_blank">Code Spell Checker</a> <br>Spell checker to help catch common spelling errors in code
+- <a href="https://github.com/streetsidesoftware/vscode-spell-checker" target="_blank">Code Spell Checker</a> <br>Spell checker to help catch common spelling errors in code.

 ### Debugging and Troubleshooting